-The Revised Report version of call-with-output-file does not support the optional options argument.
+The Revised6 Report version of call-with-output-file does not support the optional options argument.

-(with-output-to-file path thunk)procedure(with-output-to-file path thunk options)procedurereturns: the value returned by thunklibraries: (chezscheme)
+(with-output-to-file path thunk) (with-output-to-file path thunk options) procedure procedure

+returns: the value returned by thunk

+libraries: (chezscheme)

 path must be a string. thunk must be a procedure and should accept zero arguments.